beastrc/learn-web3_dapp/markdown/secret/GET_CONTRACT_VALUE.md

 **What happened in the code above?**

 - We're calling the `queryContractSmart` method of the client, passing to it:
-  - The `contract`, which is the contract address.
+  - The `contractId`, which is the contract address.
   - The `{ get_count: {} }` object which represents the name of the method we are calling and the parameters we're passing to it.
 In this case, there are no arguments passed to `get_count`, but we must still pass an empty object: `{}`.

 ---